TEMPORARY PASSPORT ARRANGEMENTS DURING CORONAVIRUS (COVID-19) PANDEMIC

 Our Camera Operator Guidelines in Japanese may assist you when explaining photograph requirements to camera/photo shop staff in Japan.

 If you are required to present foreign documentation that is not written in English, you must provide an English translation made by an approved translation service.
-English translations must be an exact copy.
+English translations must be an exact copy of the source document.
+Digital versions (email, PDF, photos, etc.) will not be accepted.

-If you are obtaining the translation in Australia – please contact the National Accreditation Authority for Translators and Interpreters (NAATI) for a list of approved translators in your area.
+Please contact the National Accreditation Authority for Translators and Interpreters (NAATI) for a list of approved translators in your area.
 Visit the NAATI website to locate a translator.
+There are NAATI accredited translation services available in Japan.

-If you are obtaining the translation in Japan – the translation must be performed by a professional translation company or translator.
+If not translated by NAATI accredited translators, translations must be performed by a professional translation company or translator.
 The translation must be on their company letterhead or have their official company stamp, seal or certificate, and include their contact details.
 The person who translates the document must be a third party not related to the applicant in any way, nor living at the same address.

 Where an applicant's circumstances require further explanation, passport interviewing officers may advice the applicant or parent (or person with parental responsibility) to complete a general declaration known as a Form B-11 General Declaration by Passport Applicant.